“School Street Sessions” returns to the Omni Parker: A Q&A with house historian Susan Wilson

 1.)
 In the spirit of the Saturday Club, you started “School Street Sessions,” a lecture-series available to the public for free at the historic Omni Parker Hotel.
 The series kicked off in 2016 and was interrupted by Covid, is this the first session since 2019/2020?
 How long will this year’s series go for?
 Will lectures be happening at regular intervals?

-Our program on Saturday afternoon, October 19, will be the first since the pandemic, followed by a second program on November 16.
+Our program on Saturday, November 16th will be the first.
 If all goes well, we will produce two more in the spring of 2025.

 2.)
 As a famously haunted historic hotel, what is your favorite spooky story from the Omni Parker?
 Have you ever been witness to mysterious occurrences in the hotel?